-One of the major benefits of using ASR for replication of on-premises virtualized environments is that you pay only for the resources that you use, when you use them.
-When you actually do failover to Azure, Azure creates the VMs with the replicated data.
-When customers migrate from their on-premises environment to Azure, they can use their existing Windows Server licenses in Azure by using Azure Hybrid Use Benefit.
+Amongst the benefits of using ASR is the pricing structure, which allows you to only pay for the resources you use, as you use them.
+Should you failover to Azure, the VMs are created with the replicated data.
+When you migrate from your on-prem environment to Azure, you can use your existing server CALs in Azure through the Azure Hybrid Use Benefit.

-Once this is created you can then start to prepare the infrastructure.
-This is done by choosing your protection goals, which is to replicate machines to Azure from VMware.
+After you have created the recovery vault, you can begin to prepare the infrastructure.
+First, choose your protection goals, which is to replicate VMware machines to Azure.

-Note: VMware offers a capacity planning tool to help estimate the amount of resources that the replication will use for the Configuration Server.
+Note: VMware also offers a capacity planning tool, which will help in estimating the amount of resources that will be used for the replication to the Config Server.

-When ‘Microsoft Azure Site Recovery Unified Setup’ is installed, there will be a shortcut on the desktop called cspsconfigtool.exe.
-This tool needs to be run to add an account and give ASR access to your VMware environment.
-The account permissions can be found here.
+Once ‘Microsoft Azure Site Recovery Unified Setup’ is installed, a shortcut is created on the desktop called cspsconfigtool.exe.
+Run this tool to add an account and give ASR access to the VMware environment.
+See here for account permissions.

-Once the source is set up, the target environment needs to be set up.
-This consists of the Azure subscription, deployment model, a storage account for the replicated data and a dedicated virtual network.
+After setting up the source, the next step is the target environment, which includes the Azure subscription, deployment model, storage account for the data replication, and a dedicated virtual network.

-Once the target is set up, it is time to configure the replication settings:
+Once you’ve set up the target, configure the replication settings:

-Depending on the VMware account permissions specified earlier, the VMware machine is shut down, and Azure then creates the virtual machine from the data replicated to the Storage account.
-Once the virtual machine has successfully failed over and completed, ‘Complete Migration’ can be selected – which will then stop the source virtual machine from being replicated.
+Depending on what account permissions you specified earlier, the VMware machine will be shut down, and Azure will create a vm from the replicated data in the storage account.
+Once the vm has successfully failed over, you can select ‘Complete Migration’, which will stop the replication of the source VM.

-The virtual machine will now be running in Azure.
-Depending on how you have your Azure environment set up, if you have a site-to-site VPN or an Azure Expressroute, and if you migrated the virtual machine to be in the virtual network associated with the VPN or Expressroute, you can then change your on-premises DNS settings to point to the new Azure private IP, and connect to it.
-Providing that the virtual machine replicated successfully, you can then decommission the on-premises server.
+The virtual machine is now running independently in Azure.
+If you have an Azure Expressroute or an active site-to-site VPN (and provided you have migrated the VM to the virtual network associated with it), you can update your on-prem DNS settings to point to the new private IP within Azure, and connect to it.
+If the VM replicated successfully, you can then decommission the on-prem server.

-ASR includes a failover automation feature called Recovery Plans.
-The Recovery Plan allows you to define groups of machines which need to be restored together (i.e., an N-tier application), as well as the order that those systems failover and are brought online.
-The recovery plan capability can help you test and iterate fixes to your migration plan.
-When you enable replication, the data is copied into the ASR Vault.
-The Recovery Plan controls the order that the replicated data/machines are spun up into an Azure VM.
+Included in ASR is a failover automation feature called Recovery Plans.
+Recovery Plan enables you to define machine groups which need to be restored together (such as an N-tier application), and the order in which those systems failover and are brought online.
+The recovery plan can help you test and perform fixes to the migration plan.
+With replication enabled, the data will be copied into the ASR Vault.
+It also controls the order that the replicated machines and data are spun up into an Azure VM.

-In addition to the steps above, the following diagram nicely illustrates the steps Microsoft recommends to migrate an on-premises application to Azure using ASR.
-You will need to have LRS or GRS (redundant) storage and a Site Recovery Vault under your Azure account, and both should be deployed in the same region.
-Next you will need to create your network topology and then use recovery plans to perform migration tests.
+Additionally, the below diagram is a nice illustration of the recommended steps from Microsoft for migrating an on-prem application to Azure using ASR.
+This requires LRS or GRS (redundant) storage along with a Site Recovery Vault within your Azure account.
+Ensure they are both deployed in the same region.
+Then, you will need to create your network topology and perform migration tests using recovery plans.

 For more information on the prerequisites and exact steps required to migrate using ASR, take a look at this detailed Azure documentation.